Yellowknife City Council has decided to build a new climbing wall in the Yellowknife Fieldhouse. Woo hoo!

 How will the new wall make money if the current wall is dependent upon volunteer labour?

-The YKCC needs volunteers to open our gym, collect user fees, and be present in case of emergency.
-We are proposing the City build a wall in the Fieldhouse lobby where a paid staff member is already on hand to do these jobs.
+The YKCC needed volunteers to open our gym, collect user fees, and be present in case of emergency.
+We proposed the City build a wall in the Fieldhouse lobby where a paid staff member is already on hand to do these jobs.
 Our proposal adds a money-making element to the Fieldhouse without requiring extra staff to run it.

 While the existing YKCC gym does make money using volunteer labour, we currently have significant operating costs due to our rent.
-Since the new wall will be built in a facility that is already operating, the new wall won’t have rent as an operating expense.
+Since the new wall will be built in a facility that is already operating, the new wall won’t have rent or leasing costs as an operating expense.

 Overall, this proposal gives Yellowknife a new recreation facility with very low operating costs.
 Some maintenance funding will be required for the wall itself, but this will be a small amount and will be easily covered by the wall’s revenues.